TiyasaKayal/Sign_Language_to_text/README.md

 3. Using the CNN approach for training the model on the above-augmented data.

-4. Using OpenCV we are getting the bounding box of hand signals in the webcam.
+4. Using OpenCV get the bounding box for hand signals in the webcam.
 Then we feed these boxes to the trained model for classification.